-Dr. Gregg D. Jacobs is a Behavioral Sleep Medicine Specialist with over 30 years of experience in research, clinical practice, teaching, and dissemination in sleep medicine at Harvard Medical School and the University of Massachusetts Medical School.
+Dr. Gregg D. Jacobs is a behavioral sleep medicine specialist with over 30 years of experience in research, clinical practice, teaching, and dissemination in sleep medicine at Harvard Medical School and the University of Massachusetts Medical School.
 He is one of the principal developers of cognitive behavioral therapy for insomnia (CBT-I) and a leading authority on the side effects and dangers of sleep medications; and, the relation between sleep duration and health.
 Dr. Jacobs also has significant expertise in positive psychology, behavioral medicine, and the effects of stress, emotions, and mind/body interventions on health.
 His research includes laboratory-based studies on the physiology of mind/body interventions, randomized clinical trials on CBT-I, and field research in the Himalayan regions on the physiology of meditation in Tibetan monks under the auspices of the Dalai Lama.

 Dr. Jacobs completed postdoctoral fellowships in behavioral medicine at Beth Israel Deaconess Medical Center and Children’s Hospital at Harvard Medical School.
 As a Senior Scientist at Harvard’s Mind/Body Medical Institute and an Assistant Professor of Psychiatry at Harvard Medical School, where he spent almost 20 years treating and researching insomnia, Dr. Jacobs developed the first drug-free program for insomnia proven more effective than sleeping pills.